The fantasies that get people going.

 Similar to the penchant for threesomes, a lot of people like to entertain the idea of opening up their relationship to include new partners—with their significant other’s permission, of course.
 (If you’re considering making your fantasy a reality, our guide on how to have an open relationship may come in handy.)
 Other people favor the idea of being able to watch their partner have sex with someone else.

 6. Passion and romance.

 Turns out that sexual fantasies don’t always need to be dirty.
 In fact, a lot of people simply fantasize about having meaningful sex that makes them feel desired (and good in bed).
-In some cases, people will also use the fantasy ‘improve’ aspects of their body or sexual performance that they’re not happy with in real life.
+In some cases, people will also use the fantasy to ‘improve’ aspects of their body or sexual performance that they’re not happy within real life.

-As society in general becomes more aware of the fact that both gender and sexuality are nuanced spectrums, people are becoming more comfortable exploring their own sexuality.
-Heterosexual-identifying women in particular revealed that they often fantasize about sex with other women, and at least a quarter of heterosexual-identifying men surveyed said they fantasize about sex with other men or with a transgender woman.
+As society, in general, becomes more aware of the fact that both gender and sexuality are nuanced spectrums, people are becoming more comfortable exploring their own sexuality.

 In his research, Dr. Lehmiller also discovered some pretty interesting facts about the intricacies of sexual fantasies and how they vary according to gender and sexual preference.

 Men, for example, are more likely to have fantasies that are quite explicit and involve multiple partners.
 What’s more, they tend to focus on specific body parts—both their own and those of their partner(s)—rather than merely on a sexual act.
 Overall, their imagined sexual escapades were mostly anchored in the physical.